 It is composed of 52 multiple-choice questions, which are about organic chemistry and biology.
 You may want to check the AAMC.org site for the detailed topic list.
 This section uses the same pattern as the physical sciences containing 13 independent questions and with the remaining questions based on the passages.

 There you have what to know about the MCAT and its content and structure.
-Prepare well for this test because it is one of the most challenging of all.
+Prepare well for this test or find out what is LSAT because it is one of the most challenging of all.

 Check our useful tricks on MCAT waiver, and start writing today!